(Final Autumn 2021 deadline)

 Health informatics is truly a multidisciplinary field.
 The spectrum of activities includes: defining data, developing systems to collect and organize data, learning how to securely manage and share data, and finally producing analytics and reports that help people use the data that they have collected.
 Along this whole spectrum, there are unique aspects of biomedical data that students will learn best in a program specific to biomedicine.

-The University of Chicago Graham School Master of Science in Biomedical Informatics (MScBMI) is on the leading edge of this interdisciplinary field that is critical to healthcare transformation.
-Our faculty and graduates work in the spectrum of fields represented below.
+The University of Chicago Master of Science in Biomedical Informatics (MScBMI) is on the leading edge of this interdisciplinary field that is critical to healthcare transformation.
+Our faculty and graduates work in Bioinformatics, Clinical and Health Informatics, and Public Health Informatics.

 With clinical informatics systems already in place across the globe, and as new discoveries in personalized medicine, mobile health, and telemedicine revolutionize patient care, the field of healthcare has become an epicenter of innovation and development.
-The BMI program prepares students to deploy this cutting-edge knowledge as they think critically across a domain whose primary goal is improving human health.
+You will be prepared to deploy this cutting-edge knowledge as you think critically across a domain whose primary goal is improving human health.

-Using informatics as one of the most powerful weapons in their arsenal, clinicians, researchers, and IT professionals are working together to streamline and utilize this vast field of research as they face the challenges and further the discoveries that have arrived with the increasing torrents of data being collected.
-As more and more clinical data becomes organized in electronic health records, biomedical informatics professionals will continue to broaden the scope of the computer science and data analytics tools they use to correlate and make connections between formerly isolated medical conditions and information.
+Using informatics as one of the most powerful weapons in a biomedical informatics professional's arsenal, clinicians, researchers, and information technology professionals are working together to streamline and utilize this vast field of research as they face the challenges and further the discoveries that have arrived with the increasing torrents of data being collected.
+As more and more clinical data becomes organized in electronic health records, BMI professionals will continue to broaden the scope of the computer science and data analytics tools they use to correlate and make connections between formerly isolated medical conditions and information.